netom/pyicap/README.md

 It is important to note that ICAP _IS NOT_ an application of HTTP, neither a protocol wrapped into it.
-If a relationship must be stated, I's say ICAP is a sibling of HTTP rather it's child.
+If a relationship must be stated, I'd say ICAP is a sibling of HTTP rather it's child.

 Because of this relationship a HTTP server or client cannot be trivially extended (or even monkey-patched) to handle ICAP.
 This is why I choose